Page Reviewed / Updated - November 02, 2020

 2020 Asset Limits - Single applicants may have up to $2,000 in countable assets, which includes bank accounts, investment accounts, and retirement accounts.

-If the applicant is married, and his/her spouse is not applying, then the non-applicant spouse is permitted to retain up to a maximum of $128,640 of the couple’s joint assets.
+If the applicant is married, and his/her spouse is not applying, then the non-applicant spouse is permitted to keep up to a maximum of $128,640 of the couple’s joint assets.
 (Learn more about Medicaid and joint assets here).
 This is called the Community Spouse Resource Allowance.
 A home, up to $595,000 in equity value, is an exempt asset (meaning its value is not counted toward the asset limit).

 Countable assets in excess of the limits may be converted to exempt assets, such as modifying a home for aging in place or paying off debt.
 An applicant may also convert a lump sum of cash into annuity income, which no longer will count as an asset.
 These techniques both will likely require expert guidance from a Medicaid planning professional.
 Interested individuals should find help in advance of applying.
 Incorrectly implementing a planning strategy can violate Medicaid’s 60-month look back period, resulting in a period of Medicaid ineligibility.
 Find assistance qualifying for Medicaid.